AdobeDocs/experience-manager-cloud-service.en/help/assets/search-best-practices.md

 ### AND operator {#and-operator}

 AND operator is the default operator between two keywords in Omni Search.
-For example, when you type `classic car` in the search bar, the results with "classic" and "car" keywords appear in your search results, by default.
+For example, when you type `classic car` in the search bar, the results with `classic` and `car` keywords appear in your search results, by default.

 ![Search using AND Operator](assets/simple-search-1.png)